 Criminal Defense Attorney for Property Crimes in Colorado

 Individuals who are facing charges for property crimes could be facing a serious felony, it is in your best interest to contact a skilled property crimes defense attorney.
 At Law Offices of Clifton Black, PC the experienced attorneys will work tirelessly to get the most favorable outcome in your specific situation.
-We assist clients in areas such as El Paso County, Denver County and Arapahoe County.
-Call us at (719) 328-1616 or complete an online contact form to schedule a confidential consultation.
+We assist clients in areas such as El Paso County, Denver County, and Arapahoe County.